 U.S. cotton acreage is expected to increase in 2022 due to higher prices.
 Recent estimates suggest that 2022 acreage could range from 12.0 to 12.7 million as compared to 11.2 million acres in 2021.
-Although planted acreage is expected to be higher than last year, unharvested acreage is also expected to be higher due to dry conditions in the Southwest.
-Acreage continues to decline in the West due to prolonged drought conditions and water availability issues.
-Although cotton prices are higher than in recent years, higher input prices and supply chain disruptions have resulted in significant increases in production costs for 2022.
-Most producers are expecting a 25 to 40% increase in input costs in 2022, largely due to higher fertilizer and pesticide costs.
+Although planted acreage is expected to be higher than last year, unharvested acreage is also expected to be higher due to extreme drought conditions throughout the Southwest growing region.
+Acreage continues to decline in the West due to prolonged drought conditions and limited water availability.

+Although cotton prices are higher than in recent years, higher input prices, manufacturing shutdowns due to COVID-19 and supply chain disruptions have resulted in significant increases in production costs for 2022.
+Most producers are expecting a 25 to 40% increase in input costs in 2022, largely due to higher fertilizer, energy and pesticide costs.
 As compared to a year ago, fertilizer prices have increased by 55-120% (Figure 1).